Up

 He gave up his seat to the elderly passenger.

-Look up: I’ll look up that information in the encyclopedia.
+Look up: I’ll look up that information in the encyclopaedia.

 She looked up at the stars in the night sky.